SwordOfTheNebulae/cits3403-project/README.md

-# Flask Web Application for [CineRate]
+# Flask Web Application for CineRate

 ## Purpose

-This project is a web-based movie recommendation system that allows users to:
+CineRate is a web-based movie recommendation system that allows users to:

 - Create a personal account
 - Upload their viewing history or rating data (.csv or manual input)
 - Receive **personalized movie recommendations**
 - Visualize their genre preferences and rating trends
-- Share their results with friends for collaborative recommendations
+- Share results with friends for collaborative recommendations

 ---

 ## Design and Features

-- Developed using **Flask** framework.
+- Developed using the **Flask** web framework
-- Implements MVC structure with **Jinja2**, **WTForms**, and **SQLAlchemy**.
+- Follows the MVC pattern using **Jinja2**, **WTForms**, and **SQLAlchemy**
-- Includes user authentication, session handling, and database persistence.
+- Implements user authentication, session handling, and persistent storage
-- The application supports [e.g., user login, content creation, rating, etc.].
+- Core functionalities include user login, movie rating, trend visualization, and sharing

 ---

 ## Group Members